 speaker

 Operator

 Certainly.
-Our next question comes from the line of Umar Rafat of Evercore.
+Our next question comes from the line of Umair Rafat of Evercore.
 Please go ahead.

 speaker

 Hi, good morning, guys.
-This is Mikey Fiori in for Umar.
+This is Mikey Fury in for Umair.
 Thanks so much for taking my question.
-Two for me, I'll ask the first one first.
+Two for me.
+I'll ask the first one first.
 Regarding bundling, you've consistently said that having a DERM asset in your portfolio will greatly enhance your bundling capabilities and therefore enhance your competitiveness in pet health.
-My question is, have those bundling discussions happened yet?
+And my question is, have those bundling discussions happened yet?
 Or do you need to wait for launch and pricing to kind of get established?
-I mean, you mentioned in your prepared remarks that you continue to solidify partnerships with corporate accounts and then have a follow-up.
+I mean, you mentioned in your prepared remarks that you continue to solidify partnerships with corporate accounts.
+And then I have a follow up.

 speaker

 Yeah, Mike, that's exactly right.
-I mean, this is quite common in a marketplace is any vet practice, whether they're corporate or general practitioner, is only gonna carry a certain number of products.
-And as you bring in a wider portfolio as a company, that's gonna help across the board.
+I mean, this is quite common in a marketplace is, you know, any vet practice, whether they're corporate or general practitioner, is only going to carry a certain number of products.
+And as you bring in a wider portfolio as a company, that's going to help across the board.
 That fundamental kind of principle plays out no matter what the size of the clinic.
-And then as you get to other groups that are larger corporately, there's no question having another alternative on the DERM side is gonna help overall.
+And then as you get to, you know, other groups that are larger, you know, corporately, you know, there's no question having another alternative on the DERM side is going to help overall.
 And the market research shows that there's a high interest in that.
 So those two principles play out, Mike, and we see that happening today and a high desire for more of that going forward.

+speaker